2007 Spanish Grand Prix: Race

 More drama followed the Hondas as drivers Barrichello and Jenson Button touched as the latter exited the pits.
 Button was forced to return to the pits for a new front wing whilst Barrichello raced on, futilely attempting to catch Fisichella's Renault.

 Through all the retirements and bungled pit-stops, Red Bull driver David Coulthard raced to what became a strong fifth position despite losing third gear in the team's new quick shift gearbox.
 Despite Williams driver Rosberg's best attempts, he was unable to pass the Scot.
 This was Red Bull's strongest result so far this season and highlighted the improving performance of the Adrian Newey designed RB3 chassis.

 Renault's day went sour after problems with the refuelling rig meant that both Fisichella and Kovalainen had to pit again forcing Heikki down to 7th of what would have been a probable 5th and pushed Giancarlo out of the points altogether.
 He still remained ahead of the Hondas of Button and Barrichello and the Super Aguri for Anthony Davidson.

 Ralf Schumacher retired with 20 laps remaining in the race.
 On American SPEED Channel coverage, commentator Bob Varsha joked that Schumacher was pitting from "somewhere around Andorra" alluding to the German's very slow pace all day.

 Massa went on to win the race by almost seven seconds over the McLaren pair of Hamilton and Alonso, respectively second and third.
-This result meant that Hamilton, after a Formula One career of only four races, led the championship.
+This result meant that Hamilton, after a Formula One career of only four races, led the championship despite never previously taking a race victory.
 He is the youngest driver to do so, taking the record from McLaren team founder, Bruce McLaren.

 Pole Robert Kubica made up for his team-mate's gearbox induced retirement by continuing the team's run of fourth-place finishes, while Aguri Suzuki's Japanese Super Aguri team notched up their first ever points with an eighth place by Takuma Sato.
 "I just cannot describe how happy we are and a point means much more than anything else for us and this is an absolutely fantastic result" Sato went on to say.